snakeappletree/Portuguese-Man-o-War/README.md

 ## Count: Counts all k-mers in the sequence
 Arguments:
- - -m: K-mer length
+ - -m: K-mer length  (default = 21)
- - -s: Hash table size
+ - -s: Hash table size (default = 1000000)
- - -t: Number of threads to run the tool
+ - -t: Number of threads to run the tool (default = 4)
  - -o: outputfile of user choice
  - file: Input file
- - -C: Count forward and reverse of sequence as the same
+ - -C: Count forward and reverse of sequence as the same (default = false, i.e. not present no '-C' typed)

 ## Histo: Computes a histogram of k-mer occurences
 Arguments:
 - input_file: The input file
-- -L: Low count bucket value
+- -L: Low count bucket value (default=0)
-- -H: High count bucket value
+- -H: High count bucket value (default=100)
-- -i: Increment for bucket value
+- -i: Increment for bucket value (default=10)

 ## Dump: Outputs all k-mer counts
 Arguments: